Was the Law of Moses Nailed to the Cross? | Colossians 2:14

 Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross | Colossians 2:14 (KJV)

-The mainstream Christian system teaches that this verse indicates the ‘Law of God given through Moses’ was nailed to the cross of Jesus, thereby making ‘the Law of Moses’ null and void, and no longer applicable to anyone.
+The mainstream Christian System teaches that this verse indicates the ‘Law of God given through Moses’ was nailed to the cross of Jesus, thereby making ‘the Law of Moses’ null and void, and no longer applicable to anyone.

-So, where does this idea come from that proclaims, ‘the Law of God given through Moses’ was nailed to the cross?
+But where does this idea come from that proclaims, ‘the Law of God given through Moses’ was nailed to the cross?

 It comes from the belief that Paul’s reference of “the handwriting of ordinances” somehow means ‘the Law of Moses’; even though the words ‘Law’ and ‘Moses’ are not in the verse.